 Healthy love for self and others is a powerful thing.
 Stable relationships require a good relationship with one’s own self.
 From a foundation of self-worth can blossom an awareness of boundaries and of interpersonal rights and responsibilities.
 In learning to nurture yourself and others, you move from co-dependence to inter-dependence, enjoying more satisfying relationships.

 We believe people are good and no one is broken.
 We believe a rich, full, and meaningful life is possible for everyone.
 Humanistic psychology is person-centered and holistic, which means it takes into account all the things that are important to you.
 A formulaic cookie-cutter approach does not fit every client.
 Instead, we seek to get to know you and to understand what life looks like from your eyes, tailoring an approach to meet your needs, values, and dreams.

 Depth Psychology Grounded in Being: We believe the human psyche is like an iceberg, meaning that much goes on under the surface that is unseen.
 When appropriate and desired by both client and counselor, we engage in depth psychology, an approach that tends to the inner self.
-We seek to engage the subconscious and the unconscious, the driving forces that are hidden and unknown.
+We seek to engage what some might call the subconscious and the unconscious, the driving forces that are hidden and unknown.
 The goal is integration, gently uncovering, exploring, and restoring on a core level.
 Depth psychology is the care of the soul, the heart of it all.